<blockquote> Tag Syntax

 Make sure you understand the difference between a tag and element and are familiar with the definitions of namespace and other HTML terms.

-4. Include any other global attributes inside the starting <blockquote> tag as appropriate.
+citeattribute with the URL of a document that provides an explanation for the change. - Include any other global attributes inside the starting <blockquote> tag as appropriate.

-5. Inside the blockquote element, between the <blockquote> starting tag and the </blockquote> ending tag, code the inner HTML flow content with the quoted text.
+<blockquote>starting tag and the</blockquote>ending tag, code the inner HTML flow content with the quoted text. - End the blockquote element with a matching

 Content of the blockquote element